opencog/lg-atomese/opencog/nlp/lg-dict/README.md

 Because the above is quite verbose, there is a fast, high-speed way for checking to see if a dictionary entry exists in the dictionary, without loading it: the is the `LgHaveDictEntry` link.
-It has the same syntax as `LgDictEntry` except that it is evaluatable, and will evaluate to either true of false:
+It has the same syntax as `LgDictEntry` except that it will return either true of false:
 ```
-	(cog-evaluate!
+	(cog-execute!
 		(LgHaveDictEntry
 			(WordNode "blorgel-bargel")
 			(LgDictNode "en")))